yairgil/Docker-Provider/kubernetes/windows/README.md

 6. Powershell scripts for setup and running the container on an AKS windows node

 ### Certificate Generator

-This code is checked into the OMS-docker repo [here](https://github.com/microsoft/OMS-docker/tree/dilipr/winakslog/Kubernetes/windows/CertificateGenerator)

-- If any change needs to be made here

   - Open the folder in vscode and make your edits
+  - Navigate to source\code\windows\CertificateGenerator directory
   - Run the following commands to install dependencies, build and publish

          dotnet add package Newtonsoft.json